 Top of the Rock Chorus is a member of Sweet Adelines International, a worldwide organization of nearly 22,000 women singers committed to advancing the musical art form of barbershop harmony through education, competition and performance.
 Sweet Adelines International choruses are divided into several geographical regions.
 Region 25 is comprised of 30 choruses from Arkansas, Kansas, Missouri, Oklahoma, Tennessee and Texas.

-For more information about Top of the Rock, please visit our website at or on .
+For more information about Top of the Rock, please visit our website at www.topoftherockchorus.com or on Facebook.

 |Many thanks to Only in Arkansas for publishing news about Top of the Rock!|

 |For more information, see:||onlyinark.com/culture/top-of-the-rock-chorus/|

 |Top of the Rock had a big weekend during the Sweet Adelines International Region 25 Competition and Convention on March 23-24.
 Click here to see our video!|

 Top of the Rock tied with Show-Me Harmony Chorus for Most Improved Chorus after both groups raised their scores by a jaw-dropping 26 points!
 Then, Top of the Rock took home second place in both Division AA (mid-sized choruses) and overall categories, finishing behind Talk of Tulsa Show Chorus.

 Our quartets also wowed and amazed the judges.
 Vertigo, featuring baritone Tamara Boggs. won fifth place in the overall quartet competition.
 Roundelay, featuring Kathy Allison, Mary Devine, Karen Wesson and Ellen Withers, finished 13th out of all competing quartets.
 Finally, the lovely ladies of Treble in the Village -- Kathy Allison, Kay Crews, Sharon Gardner and Patty Van Cleave -- won the Audience Choice Award in the quartet open division category.